Interstate Compact on the Placement of Children (ICPC)

 Nonminor Dependents

-When placing an NMD out-of-state, the sending state retains court jurisdiction, case management and financial responsibility for NMDs.
+When placing a nonminor (NMD) out-of-state, the sending state retains court jurisdiction, case management and financial responsibility for NMDs.
+The only service provided for NMD’s is supervision.
 All applicable monthly visit and service requirements that NMDs receive in-state must be met for NMDs when placed out-of-state.

 Prior to considering an out-of-state placement for a NMD, the assigned CSW must: